DerpehDoge/bbqa/README.md

 # bbqa
-a barbeque app for the national barbeque association, or something i guess
+a barbeque app for the something i guess

 very cool thing yes slay